 Request for Records

 Contact your health care provider or if you received immunizations at the Ottawa County Department of Public Health complete the records request form and fax to one of our offices.
-If you received immunizations in Michigan, records may be in the Michigan Care Improvement Registry.
+If you received immunizations in Michigan, records may be in the Michigan Care Improvement Registry (MCIR).
 Contact your health care provider or our department to request a search.
 Your legal name and date of birth are required for the search.
 Other tips for locating your immunization records.

 » Back to top